oils-for-unix/oils/doc/ysh-faq.md

 YSH removed these flags to `echo` to solve their interference problem with variable substitutions (see next).

-To echo escape sequences, use the statically-parsed string language, rather than `echo -e`:
+To echo escape sequences, use a statically-parsed string literal, rather than `echo -e`:

     echo $'tab \t newline \n'   # YES